ryersondmp/sa11y-website/src/get-started/checks.md

 1. **Text has unknown contrast.** Background may be an image or gradient, or colour space may be unsupported.
 Please manually review the text contrast.

-1. **Placeholder text within input has poor contrast.**

-1. **Text within this input does not have enough contrast with the background.**

 ### Tables
 1. **Table is missing header cells.** Tables should have header cells that accurately describe their respective column or row.
 Avoid using tables for aesthetic purposes.